2050 Decarbonization Roadmap

 |Eagle Creek Hydro||2%|

 |Project 2023A Nuclear (est.)||16%||2030||59%|

 1985 Niagara NYPA Project (5%)

 Federally-licensed hydro plant in NY.

 1986 Millstone Nuclear (6%)

 Nuclear facility in Seabrook, NH.

-Energy contracts for hydro power from five (5) hydro-electric generators in NH.
+Energy contracts for hydropower from five hydroelectric generators in NH.

-A seventeen (17) turbine wind project in Hancock County, Maine.
+A seventeen-turbine wind project in Hancock County, Maine.

-Imports of hydro energy from southern Quebec where there exists a significant amount of hydro capacity (37 GW).
+Imports of hydro energy from southern Quebec where there exists a significant amount of hydro capacity (37 gigawatts).